 4 strokes 天 夭 夫 犬 太

-tiān yāo fū quǎn tài
+tiān yāo fū quăn tài

-sky goblin persor 1 dog grand
+sky goblin persor n dog grand

+•

 5 strokes 白 申 田 甲 由

 bái shēn tián jiă yóu

 white explain field 'A' from

-Learning to write characters does not mean learning to write all characters encountered from memory, for the immense amount of time it takes to internalize the graphs inevitably takes away from the learning of vocabulary, usage and grammatical structure.
-This course adopts the practice of introducing material in pinyin rather exuberantly, then dosing out a subset to be read in characters.
+Learning to write characters does not mean learning to write all characters encountered from memory, for the immense amount of time it takes to internalize the graphs inevitably takes away from other aspects of the language - particularly the crucial task of learning vocabulary, usage and grammatical structure.
+This book adopts the practice of introducing material in pinyin rather exuberantly, then dosing out a subset to be read in characters.
 The balance of writing to reading is something to be decided by a teacher.
 In my view, at least in the early lessons, students should not only be able to read character material with confidence, but they should be able to write most of it if not from memory, then with no more than an occasional glance at a model.
 The goal is to learn the principles of writing so that any character can be reproduced by copying; and to internalize a smaller set that can be written from memory (though not necessarily in the context of an examination).
 These will provide a core of representative graphs and frequently encountered characters for future calligraphic endeavors.

-1.4.2 Principles of drawing characters
+1.3.2 Principles of drawing characters